Border apprehensions drop as immigration crackdown continues

 Most immigrants coming to the U.S. are Central American families who are fleeing violence and poverty and turn themselves in after crossing the border.
 Many seek asylum.

-The administration has depended on Mexico for its “Remain in Mexico” program, which sends asylum-seekers back to Mexico to wait for U.S. court hearings.
+The administration has depended on Mexico to send asylum-seekers back over the border to wait for U.S. court hearings.

 But there are increasing reports that migrants have been kidnapped, robbed or fallen victim to extortion in Mexico.
 Homicides in Mexico soared to nearly 35,000 last year, an increase from the peak of the 2011 cartel violence that left 27,000 dead.